erikcaineolson/TextTranslator/README.md

 # Text Translator

 Upload a file and translate it into the language of your choice (from any available language via the Google Cloud Translation API).
+Online at https://urzul.com

 ### Requirements
 1. PHP 7+